BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

 In the code above:

-1. When the SleedNode is ticked the first time, the `onStart()` method is executed.
+1. When the SleepNode is ticked the first time, the `onStart()` method is executed.
 This may return SUCCESS immediately if the sleep time is 0 or will return RUNNING otherwise.
 2. We should continue ticking the tree in a loop.
 This will invoke the method `onRunning()` that may return RUNNING again or, eventually, SUCCESS.